mrmihi/web-analyzer/README.md

 ### Challenge 1: Headless Browser Automation
 - **Problem**: Controlling a headless browser for web scraping can be resource-intensive and prone to timeouts.
-- **Solution**: Implemented a page pool for parallel processing and added timeout handling to ensure the API remains responsive.
+- **Solution**: Implemented resource blocking for non-essential content (images, stylesheets, etc.) and added a 120-second timeout for analysis operations to ensure the API remains responsive.

 ### Challenge 2: Link Analysis
 - **Problem**: Analyzing all links on a webpage could lead to excessive resource usage for pages with many links.
-- **Solution**: Limited the number of links to analyze to 50 and implemented concurrent processing with goroutines.
+- **Solution**: Implemented concurrent processing of links using goroutines to improve performance while maintaining accuracy.

 ## Possible Improvements

-1. **Caching**: Implement response caching to improve performance for frequently requested URLs.
-2. **Rate Limiting**: Enhance the rate limiting middleware to prevent abuse.
-3. **Authentication**: Add authentication for API access.
+1. **Authentication**: Add authentication for API access.

-4. **More Analysis Features**: Add more webpage analysis features such as:
+2. **More Analysis Features**: Add more webpage analysis features such as:
    - Image analysis
    - SEO metrics
    - Performance metrics
    - Accessibility checks
-5. **API Documentation**: Add Swagger/OpenAPI documentation.

 ## License